silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/16_Execution_Pipeline/03_App_Object_and_Kernel.md

 # Kernel

-The [api:SilverStripe\Core\Kernel] object provides a container for the various manifests, services, and components which a SilverStripe application must have available in order for requests to be executed.
+The [Kernel](api:SilverStripe\Core\Kernel) object provides a container for the various manifests, services, and components which a SilverStripe application must have available in order for requests to be executed.

 This can be accessed in user code via Injector